conan-io/conan-io.github.io/_posts/2024-12-20-You-can-do-AI-with-cpp.markdown

 - **Performance**: C++ provides high execution speed and efficient resource management, making it ideal for computationally intensive tasks.
-- **Low-Level Optimizations**: It allows precise control over memory usage, inference processes, and hardware features like SIMD and CUDA, enabling developers to implement custom optimizations and leverage hardware capabilities.
 - **Fine-Grained Control through Compilation**: C++ allows developers to utilize multiple compilation options and optimize libraries directly from the source code to tailor performance for specific hardware, offering a level of fine-grained control.